Academic-Laboratory-Group/STMSmartHome/docs/PINOUT.md

-# Allocation of pins for "rooms"(controllers and sensors)
+# Allocation of pins for room's controllers and sensors

 Room 1:
 * SENSOR: PC8